 Why is it sent?
-This is normally sent if you have had a first and second reminder, brought your account up to date and then fallen behind for a third time.
+This is normally if you have had a first and second reminder, got your account up-to-date, then fallen behind again.
 This letter will not be asking for the instalments that have been missed.
-This letter will cancel your right to pay by instalments and you will be asked to pay the remaining balance on your account in full.
+This letter will cancel your right to pay by instalments.
+You will be asked to pay the remaining balance on your account in full.

 What should I do?
 You must pay the balance on your account in full within the specified time.
 If you pay the account in full you will not be sent any more letters.

 What if I cannot do this?
-If you do not pay the account in full you will be sent a Magistrates' Court Summons (see below).
-If you cannot pay in full you should pay as much as possible as regularly as possible.
-The Council Tax Section will not re-instate instalments unless there are exceptional circumstances.
-You should contact to discuss your account as it may be possible to agree an arrangement which avoids the need to take further recovery action as long as payments are maintained.
+If you do not pay the account in full you will be sent a Magistrates' Court Summons .
+If you cannot pay in full, you should pay as much as you can, regularly.
+The Council Tax Section will not re-instate instalments, unless there are exceptional circumstances.
+You should contact us to discuss your account.
+We may be able to make an arrangement that avoids the need to take further recovery action.
+This is as long as payments are kept up with.

 Why is it sent?
-This is sent to tell you that because you are in arrears the Council is going to Court to obtain a Liability Order against you.
-This is a legal document which states how much you owe us and it gives us the power to send your account to the Enforcement Agents.
+It is to tell you that the Council is going to Court to get a Liability Order against you.
+This is because you are in arrears.
+It is a legal document that states how much you owe us.
+It also gives us the power to send your account to the Enforcement Agents.
 Costs will be added to accounts for the Summons being sent.

 What should I do?
 You must pay in full before the Court date.
 If you pay the balance in full (including costs) before the Court Date you will not be sent any more letters.

 What if I cannot do this?
-If you cannot pay before the Court Date, but wish to make an arrangement to clear your account please contact us straight away.
-Any arrangement that you make will still include the summons costs, plus a further £31.00 Liability Order costs unless you are able to pay in full before the Court date.
+If you want to make an arrangement to clear your account please contact us as soon as possible.
+Any arrangement made will still include the summons costs, plus a further £31 Liability Order costs.
+This is unless you are able to pay in full before the Court date.
 Provided that you keep to the arrangement we will not take any further action against you.

-A Liability Order allows us to take any of the following actions if you don't pay your Council Tax, we can:
+A Liability Order allows us to take some actions, if you do not pay your Council Tax.
+It allows us to:

-- Take money from your allowance if you're an elected member of a council;
+- take money from your allowance if you are an elected member of a council;

-Some of these recovery actions may increase the amount you owe by adding costs, to avoid these additional costs you should make arrangements with us to pay.
+Some recovery actions increase the amount you owe by adding costs.
+To avoid this, you should make arrangements with us to pay.

 Changes to enforcement 2014

-For further information see Bailiff powers when they visit your home.
+For more on this, visit: Bailiff powers when they visit your home .